 Dubai has everything from beaches to water parks, huge shopping malls to michelin-star restaurants.
 It's a fantastic place to relax, unwind and process the 2020 whirlwind.
 Only a short flight by long haul standards, flights take place regularly across the country so you don't have to transit through London Heathrow to get there.

 India’s Northeast Hills

-The Hill States of northeastern India – including Assam, Meghalaya, Nagaland and Arunchal Pradesh – have to date registered some of the lowest levels of Coronavirus in Asia, with only a few isolated cases.
-Restrictions on travel remain in place for the time being, but the region looks likely to escape the worst of the pandemic.
+Despite India being one of the worst affected countries now, the number of cases varies from state to state as you can see on our live tracker of coronavirus cases.
+The Hill States of northeastern India – including Meghalaya, Nagaland and Arunchal Pradesh – have to date registered some of the lowest levels of Coronavirus in India.
+Restrictions on travel remain in place for the time being, but the region could escape the worst of the pandemic.